judit-juhasz/abnd-quiz/README.md

 # Flashcards

-My Quiz App for my Udacity/Google Scholarship for Android Development for Beginners. **The app is for education purposes only.**
+The Quiz App (Project 3) for Udacity's Android Basics Nanodegree by Google. **The app is for education purposes only.**

 ## Demo